-Managing a small number of Kafka topics may seem manageable at first.
-However, as Kafka usage grows and more applications and teams are added, effective and efficient management can become increasingly challenging.
+Managing a small number of Apache Kafka topics may seem straightforward at first.
+However, as Apache Kafka usage grows and more applications and teams are added, effective and efficient management can become increasingly challenging.
 This includes the important task of isolating sensitive topics containing GDPR, HIPAA, or other types of sensitive data.
 It is essential to ensure that only authorized applications can access these topics to maintain data security and regulatory compliance.

 The current system faces several challenges that impede efficiency and effectiveness, posing risks and hindering productivity.
 Identifying and addressing these typical challenges can enhance operations and optimize overall performance.

 Let's explore the key challenges that need to be addressed: